Council for Wales and Monmouthshire: Dissolution

 With the failure of unanimous Welsh political opposition to prevent the flooding of Capel Celyn, and subsequent growth in Plaid Cymru influence in the 1950s, the Council for Wales recommended the creation of a Welsh Office and Secretary of State for Wales early in 1957, at time when the governance of Wales on a UK national level was so demonstrably lacking in many people's eyes.
 However, council chairman and one time Plaid Cymru critic Huw T. Edwards did not believe the Council went far enough.
 Edwards and four other members of the Council for Wales resigned in 1958 over what Edwards described as "Whitehallism."
 Later that year Edwards joined Plaid Cymru.
 The Council became moribund, but retained a formal status until 1966.

 Responding to the calls of Welsh devolution, by 1964 the Labour Government gave effect to Council for Wales proposals by establishing the post of Secretary of State for Wales and the Welsh Office (Swyddfa Gymreig).
+A Welsh Economic Council was established the following year, chaired by a Welsh Office minister.